 Geography of Pachmarhi Biosphere Reserve

-The Pachmarhi Biosphere Reserve is located covering the Hoshangabad district
+The Pachmarhi Biosphere Reserve is located covering the Hoshangabad District

-, Betul district
+, Betul District

-and Chhindwara district
+and Chhindwara District

 comprises the core zone of the Pachmarhi Biosphere Reserve and the remaining area of 4501.91 sq km surrounding the core zone, serves as buffer zone.
 The reserve is mostly covered in forest which is a part of the Eastern highlands moist deciduous forests eco region.
-It is an important transition zone between the forests of western and eastern India; the forests are dominated by Teak, but include the westernmost groves of sal which is the dominant tree of eastern India's forests.
+It is an important transition zone between the forests of western and eastern India.
+The forests are dominated by Teak, but include the westernmost groves of sal which is the dominant tree of eastern India's forests.
 There are 511 villages inside the area of the reserve and its altitude varies from 320 to 1385 m.
 The Satpura Mountain Range runs east to west of the reserve and the entire area exhibits a large variety of geological rock and soil formations.

 The climate of the Pachmarhi Biosphere Reserve is typically monsoon type, with three distinct seasons.
 The Tawa Reservoir

-The Pachmarhi Biosphere Reserve contains 4 of the 21 preservation plots identified in the State that cover various representative forest types.
-The reserve also contains 3 of the 26 endemic centres, identified by the Government of India, all over the country.
+being the major constituent of the reserve's water bodies indicates a bit of consistency in the effects of human use on the ecosystem.
+Thus the area is large enough to be effective as a conservation unit.
+The Pachmarhi Biosphere Reserve contains 4 of the 21 preservation plots identified in the state that cover various representative forest types.
+The reserve also contains 3 of the 26 endemic centers, identified by the Government of India, all over the country.

-Flora and Fauna of Pachmarhi Biosphere Reserve
+Flora of Pachmarhi Biosphere Reserve

 The Pachmarhi Biosphere Reserve has a rich flora and it is home to numerous species of flora.
-The reserve is actually a junction of most of the forest representative types prevailing in the State.
+The reserve is actually a junction of most of the forest types prevailing in the state.
 It is a natural junction of the two most important timber species like Teak and Sal.
 The entire forest in the reserve can be broadly classified into three major types like the moist deciduous, dry deciduous, and the central Indian sub tropical hill forest.
 The moist deciduous forests can also be further classified into moist teak forest, slightly moist teak forest, and moist mixed deciduous forest.
 On the other hand, the dry deciduous forest can be classified as southern tropical dry teak forest and southern tropical dry mixed deciduous forest.
 However, the central Indian sub-tropical hill forests are mainly confined to hill top of the Pachmarhi Plateau, especially in the Pachmarhi Sanctuary.

+The site of the Pachmarhi Biosphere Reserve is exposed and its soil quality is not good.
 The area supports more xerophytic vegetation that closely resembles the tropical dry deciduous forests.
 The rich plant diversity and gene pool of the reserve area include 30 species of thallophytes; 83 species of bryophytes belonging to 34 families and 56 genera; 71 species of pteridophytes belonging to 16 families; 7 species of gymnosperms belonging 3 families.

 Among the 71 species of non flowering plants found in the Pachmarhi Biosphere Reserve, 48 species belong to ferns and the rest belong to fern allies.
 Apart from that, many angiospermic plants are also observed to be rare in the reserve area.
-Some of the most notable species of ferns found here include Psilotum, triquetra, Isoetes panchanaii, Selaginella exigua, Ophioglossum nudicaule.
+Some of the most notable species of ferns found here include Psilotum, triquetra, Isoetes panchanaii, Selaginella exigua and Ophioglossum nudicaule.

 Apart from the rich flora, the Pachmarhi Biosphere Reserve also has a great collection of several fauna species.
 The faunal composition of the reserve represents the Deccan Peninsular zone of bio-geographic classification of India.
-Though the major animals like Lions, Elephant
+Though the major animals like Lions, Elephants

 , 964 barking deers, 1223 guars, 981 Cheetals, 981 samphars, 1282 Rhesus macaque